camilleplays/Imsec_labs/TpBiometry/README.md

 ### A. Computing identification rates for set B

-we enrolled the images of TrainB into SpaceA and projected the image of TestB into SpaceA.
+We enrolled the images of TrainB into SpaceA and projected the image of TestB into SpaceA.
 We obtain the following identification rate for a variying number of eigenfaces:

 ![EER curve](image_rapport/ex4_pB.jpg)

-the best identification rate is 21% and the optimal number of eigenfaces to obtain it is 7.
+The best identification rate is 21% and the optimal number of eigenfaces to obtain it is 7.

 ### B. Computing the eigenspace B